FanFicDev/skitter_api/README.md

 ./gen_docker_compose.sh > ./docker-compose.yml
 ```

-This depends on the same sql that python-weaver[^3] does.
+This depends on the same sql that [python-weaver] does.

 Copy `priv.ex.py` to `priv.py`, generate a random api key, and optionally set a
 `NODE_NAME`.